 At Leeds University Business School, you’ll have access to specialist facilities including state-of-the-art lecture theatres, collaborative learning and teaching spaces with the latest interactive technology and modern study spaces with dedicated computer clusters.
 Read more about our Business School facilities.

 Why study Economics at Leeds University Business School?

 Viewing this page in China?
 Watch on Bilibili.

-Year one will give you a firm foundation in economic theory, financial theory and the mathematical and statistical tools needed to support the rest of your studies.
-You’ll also develop your academic, research and professional skills during this time.
-You can explore economic issues in more depth through your choice of optional modules or you can choose to study other subjects available in Leeds University Business School and the wider University.
+Year 1 will give you a firm foundation in economic theory, financial theory and the mathematical and statistical tools to support the rest of your studies.
+During year 1, you’ll also develop your academic, research and professional skills.
+You’ll have the opportunity to explore economic issues in more depth through your choice of optional economics and finance modules or you can choose to study subjects from the wider University through discovery modules.